Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 </details>

 <details><summary><b><ins>Bad languages</ins></b></summary>
+&nbsp;

 > It is practically impossible to teach good programming to students that have had a prior exposure to **BASIC**: as potential programmers they are mentally mutilated beyond hope of regeneration.\
 _Edsger W. Dijkstra_, 1975

-> ALGOL quotes
+> 🚧 ALGOL and C# quotes 🚧

-My opinion is that languages such as Basic offer an easy get in to newbies and NUBs (i even stated this in my [LN REMINISCENCE](LN-view.md))
+Sure, an environment may force bad practices but they don't make developers.

 </details>